malcolm-kee/malcolm-kee/blogs/2019/03/be-human-while-you-code/2019-03-19-be-human-while-you-code.md

 date: "2019-03-19"
 title: "Be Human While You Code"
 tags: ["accessibility"]
 summary: "Even when your colleague or boss doesn't care, write accessible code.
+Because you can.
+Because you should.
 Because you're human, and you care about other human too."
 published: true
 ---